CP-Payne/django-blog-api/README.md

 - Error message not correct when token is not provided (Custom Permissions Only)

 - Add ability to choose which subscriptions/subscribers to view (Active/in-active)

+# Advanced TODO:

+Real-time Notifications (Advanced)

+For a more dynamic user experience, consider integrating real-time notifications using WebSockets with Django Channels or a service like Pusher.
+This allows notifications to be pushed to users without requiring a page refresh.